toggl-open-source/toggldesktop/README.md

 ### Build the app

-Now, select *Release* from the Solution Configurations combobox in the Visual Studio toolbar, and build the solution.
+Now, select *Release_VS* from the Solution Configurations combobox in the Visual Studio toolbar, and build the solution.

 If you have Cygwin installed, you can also build the app from from Cygwin terminal, using make.
 (See macOS and Linux build instructions on above regarding make).